Blackburn-College-2/project-1-bomb-vacuum/README.md

 Run `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`

-When prompted for input, press `ENTER` and accept the defaul arguments.
+When prompted for input, press `ENTER` and accept the default arguments.

 #### Adding an RSA Key to Your GitHub